Amazon begins mass layoffs among its corporate workforce - KESQ

 “As part of our annual operating planning review process, we always look at each of our businesses and what we believe we should change,” Amazon spokesperson Kelly Nantel said in a statement.
 “As we’ve gone through this, given the current macro-economic environment (as well as several years of rapid hiring), some teams are making adjustments, which in some cases means certain roles are no longer necessary.”

-In a note to the devices & services team that Amazon shared on its website, the team’s senior vice president David Limp said the company was consolidating some teams and programs.
+In a statement posted on the company’s website, Dave Limp, senior vice president of devices and services, said Amazon was consolidating some teams and programs.
 He said those laid off in the process were notified on Tuesday and the company will work with them to “provide support,” including assistance in finding new roles.
 If an employee cannot find a new role within the company, Limp said Amazon will provide a severance payment, external job placement support and what he called transitional benefits.

-The retail behemoth follows other tech giants that have cut jobs in the past few weeks — a reversal from earlier this year, when tech workers were in high demand.
-Facebook parent Meta said last week it would lay off 11,000 people, about 13% of its workforce.
+The retail behemoth follows other tech giants who’ve cut jobs in the past few weeks.
+Among them, Facebook parent Meta said last week it would lay off 11,000 people, about 13% of its workforce.
 And Elon Musk, the new Twitter CEO, slashed the company’s workforce in half this month.

-Going forward, Wedbush Securities analyst Daniel Ives said he believes Amazon will likely sustain its workforce and investments in profitable areas such as the cloud computing unit AWS, while trimming costs in non-strategic areas like Alexa and other moonshot projects.

-“The clock has struck midnight in terms of hyper-growth for Big Tech,” Ives said.
-“These companies hired at such an eye popping rate, it was not sustainable.
-Now there’s some painful steps ahead.”